 Palomares, a sleepy fishing village of 2,000 residents who prided themselves on the tomatoes grown in the area, now had 500 acres of land showered with three kilos of highly radioactive plutonium.

 Seven airmen were killed in the accident.
 They were part of Operation Chrome Dome, a Cold War mission in which bombers were flown 24-hours-a-day in a roundtrip between America and Italy

 The top-secret flights were to ensure the US had first strike and retaliation capabilities in the event of a nuclear war with the Soviet Union.

-Due to the lengthy flight, the B-52 had to be refuelled four times in mid-air.
-It was during one of these refuelling operations that disaster struck.
-The bomber pilot overshot the long refuelling nozzle, which stuck the B-52 so hard that one of the wings was ripped off.
+Due to the lengthy flight, the B-52 had to be refueled four times in mid-air.
+It was during one of these refueling operations that disaster struck.
+The bomber pilot overshot the long refueling nozzle, which stuck the B-52 so hard that one of the wings was ripped off.